jessexu20/DevOP/README.md

 		Using API: describeAvailabilityZones(params = {}, callback) ⇒ AWS.Request to implement.
 	It will list all the zones in your region and show the status of it whether it is available or not.
+The result is showed below.

   <img src="img/listZone.png"/>

 2. Start the existing instance

+		Using API: startInstances(params = {}, callback) ⇒ AWS.Request to implement.
+	It will start the instance if given the instance id The result is showed below.

   <img src="img/startInstance.png"/>

 3. Stop the existing instance

+  		Using API: stopInstances(params = {}, callback) ⇒ AWS.Request to implement.
+	It will stop the instance if given the instance id The result is showed below.

   <img src="img/stopInstance.png"/>

 4. Show the detailed infomation on a existing instance

+		Using API: describeInstances(params = {}, callback) ⇒ AWS.Request to implement.
+	It will list all the information of instances of  the given instance id, includes name,status,DNS,IP address,etc.
+The result is showed below.

   <img src="img/describeInstance.png"/>

 5. Reboot the exising instances

+		Using API: rebootInstances(params = {}, callback) ⇒ AWS.Request to implement.
+	It will reboot the instance if given the instance id The result is showed below.

   <img src="img/rebootInstance.png"/>